kelechi-aims/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile contains command for moving files 8-firstdelete contains command for deleting a file 9-firstdirdeletion contains command for deleting non empty directory
+7-movethatfile contains command for moving files 8-firstdelete contains command for deleting a file 9-firstdirdeletion contains command for deleting non empty directory 10-back contains command for changing working directory to the previous one